-An investment in our ADSs involves risks.
-Before you decide to buy our ADSs, you should consider carefully all of the information in this prospectus supplement and the accompanying prospectus, including the risks and uncertainties described in the section titled "Risk Factors" included in the accompanying prospectus and all the documents incorporated therein by reference.
-Some of the risks relate principally to the industry in which we operate and our business in general.
-Other risks relate principally to the securities market and ownership of our ADSs.
+An investment in our Notes involves risks.
+Before you decide to buy our Notes, you should consider carefully all of the information in this prospectus supplement and the accompanying prospectus, including the risks and uncertainties described below, as well as the section titled "Risk Factors" included in the accompanying prospectus and all the documents incorporated herein by reference.
 Any of these risks could have a material adverse effect on our business, prospects, financial condition and results of operations.
-In any such case, the trading price of our ADSs could decline, and you could lose all or part of your investment.

-Please see "Where You Can Find More Information About Us" and, in the accompanying prospectus, "Incorporation of Documents by Reference" for information on where you can find the documents we have filed with or furnished to the SEC and which are incorporated into the accompanying prospectus by reference.
+In any such case, the trading price of our Notes could decline, and you could lose all or part of your investment.
+Please see "Where You Can Find More Information About Us" and, in the accompanying prospectus, "Incorporation of Documents by Reference" for information on where you can find the documents we have filed with or furnished to the SEC and which are incorporated into this prospectus supplement by reference.